ska-telescope/sdp-prototype/src/config_db/SCHEMA.md

 Design Principles
 -----------------

-- We utilise a key-value store with watches
+- We utilise a key-value store
+- Uses watch on a key or range of keys to monitor for any updates
-- Most objects are represented as JSON objects
+- Most objects are represented as JSON
 - Exceptions are state and ownership fields, which we keep separate
 - We will likely want to define schemas and validation eventually, but for the moment this will be by example